JoaoPeterli/payment-integration-cielo/README.md

-# Payment-Integration-Redecard
+# Payment-Integration-Cielo
-This is a way to facilitate transactions with the Network Card API.
+This is a way to facilitate transactions with the cielo Card API.
 Referring to transaction ordering, transaction capitalization, partial transaction capitalization, transaction with cap, automatic transaction ture, token creation, token transaction, full transaction cancellation, and partial transaction cancellation.

 TODO: Delete this and the text above, and describe your gem